 - Carpets and other floor coverings:

-We cannot quote for the works without seeing the whole floor first, as repair works can sometimes form a considerable part of the cost for your restoration project (especially for old pine floors in London), so we will need to inspect all of the floor carefully during our free site survey.
+We cannot quote for the works without seeing the whole floor first, as repair works can sometimes form a considerable part of the cost for your restoration project (especially for old pine floors in London), so we will need to inspect all of the floors carefully during our site survey.
 We offer carpet removal service as well, so this can be organized before the viewing (see our price page for your reference)

 - Furniture and other bulky items: